-- If excess supply was a specific CAISO market product for behind-the-meter DER, it is reasonable to assume that resources offering the product would be constrained within Sub-LAP regions. - Sub-LAP data on customers is relatively easily available from PG&E systems. - Allows XSP resources to also participate in the SSP II, which is integrated into the CAISO market as PDR and, as such, follows CAISO requirements of a PDR being composed of locations within the same sub-LAP.
+- If excess supply was a specific CAISO market product for behind-the-meter DER, it is reasonable to assume that resources offering the product would be constrained within Sub-LAP regions. - Sub-LAP data on customers is relatively easily available from PG&E systems. - Allowed XSP resources to also participate in the SSP II; however, this option for multiple participation was ended in 2018.

 Note there is a tension between the sub-LAP being too large of a geographic area to resolve distribution level constraints and too small of a geographic area for enrolling enough customers to meet minimum size requirements.
-From the perspective of over-supply on the distribution grid, the sub-LAP is likely too large of a regional construct, plus distribution constraints can differ substantially from circuit to circuit which is too granular to be handled at the sub-LAP level.
+From the perspective of oversupply on the distribution grid, the sub-LAP is likely too large of a regional construct, plus distribution constraints can differ substantially from circuit to circuit which is too granular to be handled at the sub-LAP level.
 To address these issues, granularity of dispatch at the feeder level would be a better construct.
 However, in various proceedings and stakeholder processes, in addition to experience gained from working with various parties as part of the XSP, parties have been clear that even at the sub-LAP level, there can be challenges with the size of the potential customer pool, thus making it harder to enroll enough customers to meet a reasonable minimum load.
 As such, the sub-LAP has been deemed a compromise for the XSP.

-5.2.3 Dual Participation
+4.2.4 Dual Participation

-Customers in the XSP were not allowed to participate in any other DR program, including Critical Peak Pricing (CPP) programs (SmartRate and Peak Day Pricing).
+Customers in the XSP are not allowed to participate in any other DR program, including Critical Peak Pricing (CPP) programs (SmartRate and Peak Day Pricing).
 If a customer already enrolled in another DR program wanted to enroll in the XSP, the customer had to unenroll in the other DR program first.
 While part of the reason was to prevent XSP participants from being in violation of the CPUC's established rules regarding participating in multiple DR programs (dual participation), the primary purpose was to reduce the administrative burden on the pilot.
 Administration of the XSP (including dispatches, performance calculations, and settlement calculations) were done by Olivine outside of the PG&E system.
 As such, there was no direct link between the systems that dispatch pilot events (and calculate the subsequent performance) and those that dispatch other PG&E DR program events (and calculate the subsequent performance).
 Having to establish and maintain this link would have been manual and an additional administrative burden.
 Therefore, dual participation was generally not allowed to ensure that there were not conflicting signals between the pilot dispatches and dispatches from other DR programs.
-Similarly, although not a CAISO-integrated product, customers participating in the XSP also could not be enrolled in a CAISO resource to avoid a conflict between wholesale market and out of market pilot dispatches.
+Similarly, although not a CAISO-integrated product, customers participating in the XSP also could not be enrolled in a